ColinJClemence/DataScienceStuff/curriculum/week-08/1.2-pc-lab-aws-s3-ec2/readme.md

 #### 4. Launch spot instance

-You're now ready to sumbit the spot instance request:
+You're now ready to sumbit the spot instance request, plug in relevant ids below and run in your terminal:

 ```bash
 aws ec2 request-spot-instances \